 Analysis of the above statistics indicates several trends.
 First, the number of expulsion recommendations for "violence" has decreased significantly.
-A reduction of recommendations for expulsion in this category reflects both administrative and campus security efforts to implement pro-active programs and safety expectations that generate an atmosphere of compromise and communication.
-Our alternative placement option in lieu of expulsion had certainly contributed to the reduction in 48900 violations.
+A reduction of recommendations for expulsion in this category reflects both administrative and campus security efforts to implement proactive programs and safety expectations that generate an atmosphere of compromise and communication.
+Our alternative placement option in lieu of expulsion has certainly contributed to the reduction in 48900 violations.

-Incidents of drug sales and furnishing have dropped to zero incidents ending 15-16 and 16-17 school years.
-Informal observation of use; indicates that the types of drugs are usually marijuana and alcohol.
+Informal observation of use indicates that the types of drugs are usually marijuana and alcohol.
 The presence of marijuana (including edible form) and alcohol are of great concern.
 The consistent problem with marijuana and alcohol may be linked to a lack of social services for students in the community, and drug and alcohol interdiction services are not provided to campus on a regular basis.

 New Trends have emerged and steadily becoming more popular among young adults, specifically the use of Electronic Vaporizers.
-These Vaporizers are known not only used to inhale liquid nicotine (E-Juice), but another substance known to law enforcement as "Honey Oil"; which is a potent and odorless form of Marijuana.
-The other trend is "Edibles", a form of Marijuana / THC that is prepared into foods such as candies and baked goods.
+These Vaporizers are known not only used to inhale liquid nicotine (E-Juice), but another substance known to law enforcement as "Honey Oil," which is a potent and odorless form of Marijuana.
+The other trend is "Edibles," a form of Marijuana / THC that is prepared into foods such as candies and baked goods.
 It is harder to detect the use of these products as they do not emit odors.